zamd/wsfedidp/README.md

 Import the CA certificate (**FabrikamRootCA.cer**) into Trusted Root Certificate Authorities (System Roots on Mac) folder in your cert store.

-If you are on MAC, you can also use following command to import CA certificate into 'trusted root certificate store' (thanks @sandrinodimattia)
+If you are on MAC, you can also use following command to import CA certificate into 'trusted root certificate store'. **Thanks Sandrino(@sandrinodimattia)**

 ```
 sudo security add-trusted-cert -d -r trustRoot -k "/Library/Keychains/System.keychain" ./FabrikamRootCA.cer